LMS Stanier Class 5 4-6-0 5231: Fame in Preservation

 45231 was used in the 40th anniversary special of the Fifteen Guinea Special on 10 August 2008.
 It worked alongside fellow class engine 45407 when they double headed the train from Carlisle back as far as Blackburn.
 45231 then worked the train alone back to Liverpool Lime Street via Wigan.

 2013 marked the 45th anniversary of the end of regular steam on British Railways in August 1968, and because 11 August was on a Sunday, it was fitting that the special was to run on the exact day 45 years after the 1968 run.
 45231 was one of the chosen engines to work two special one-off railtours in August.
 The first trip was on Wednesday 7 August, working one of Statesman Rail's Fellsman trains which was renamed for the occasion "The Fifteen Guinea Fellsman", which also had the 1T57 headboard fitted alongside the regular Fellsman headboard.
 It ran in double-headed form with sister engine 44932 from Lancaster to Carlisle and back via the Settle-Carlisle line both ways.

 Then on the Sunday of the same week, 11 August (the final day of regular steam on BR in 1968), 45231 was given the honour of double heading once again with sister 44932, but this time acting as pilot engine, and it carried the 1T57 Headboard for the occasion.
 Also for the trip, its "Sherwood Forester" nameplates were removed as the majority of Black 5s in BR days, apart from five, did not have nameplates fitted.
-45231 & 44932 worked the Carlisle to Manchester via Hellifield and Darwen leg of the Railway Touring Company's "Fifteen Guinea Special" 45th anniversary train.
-Other engines that played roles in this special were a third sibling engine no 45305 (allocated to the original train in 1968 but replaced by 45110) which worked from Liverpool to Manchester and return via Warrington Central and 70013 Oliver Cromwell which worked the Manchester to Carlisle leg via Hellifield.
+45231 & 44932 worked the Carlisle to Longsight via Hellifield and Darwen leg of the Railway Touring Company's "Fifteen Guinea Special" 45th anniversary train.
+Other engines that played roles in this special were a third sibling engine no 45305 (allocated to the original train in 1968 but replaced by 45110) which worked from Liverpool to Longsight and return via Warrington Central and 70013 Oliver Cromwell which worked the Longsight to Carlisle leg via Hellifield.